+Important: We updated this article in November 2022 to reflect new Social Security Administration policy data.
 As a critical part of millions of Americans’ lives, Social Security disability is the subject of stories, rants, tips, and misinformation.
-Here are 5 of the most common myths about Social Security disability benefits, and what the truth is behind the stories:
+Here are 5 of the most common myths about Social Security disability benefits.
+Then, learn the truth behind the disability myths based on recent SSA data:

 Top 5 Myths About Social Security Disability

 Myth 1: Everyone gets denied the first time they apply.

 A common misconception is that everyone is denied the first time they apply for Social Security disability.
-This is simply untrue, in fact about 73% of applicants are denied the first time around.
-Out of the 73% of denials, most are technical denials, while the rest fail for medical reasons.
+This is simply untrue, in fact about 80% of applicants are denied the first time around.
+Out of the 80% denied benefits, most are technical denials, while the rest fail for medical reasons.
 Overall, applying for SSD benefits on your own can be a difficult process.
 Having an experienced lawyer on your side means submitting an error-free claim the first time.

 Myth 2: Getting a disability attorney is too expensive.

 Did you know that disability attorneys do not get paid unless you win?
-Even if you do win, attorneys are only allowed to be paid from your owed retro pay and the amount of money that they receive is capped at 25% or a maximum amount of $6,000.
-If that looks high to you, consider this: In 2018, the average fee held by the SSA for attorneys and advocates was $3,120.
-This means that these attorneys were able to win their claimants over $12,000 in a lump-sum payment on top of their monthly benefits!
+Even if you do win, attorneys can only charge you a set amount under federal law.
+As of November 30, 2022, attorneys cannot receive more than 25% of your past-due benefits up to a maximum amount of $7,200.
+If that looks high to you, consider this: In 2022 so far, the average fee the SSA withheld for each attorney has been $3,302.11.
+This means that these attorneys were able to win their claimants over $13,000 in a lump-sum payment on top of their monthly benefits!

 Myth 3: You have to be out of work for a year before you can apply for SSD benefits.

 It is not necessary to be out of work for a whole year before you apply.
 In fact, If your health prevents you from working for at least a year, apply for disability benefits right away.
 The sooner you apply, the faster you may get those much-needed benefits.

 Myth 4: It takes years to be approved.